ACSAlab/olive/README.md

 ## Olive Abstraction

-##edgeMap
+According to Olive's abstraction, computation in a graph algorithm can be divided into two scopes: the edge scope and the vertex scope.

+### Edge Scope

-**edgeMap** is used to compute and collect the information of the neighbors of a vertex.
-The collected value will be cached in the destination vertex (in **accumulator**) temporarily.
-The user can further use it in vertex phase.
-This procedure mainly exploits the edge-level parallelism in the graph.
+In the edge scope, an **edgeMap** function is used to compute and collect the information of the neighbors of a vertex.
+The collected value will be cached temporarily in the destination vertex (in *accumulator*).
+The user can further use it in vertex scope.
+This function mainly exploits the edge-level parallelism in the graph.

-**edgeMap** takes a struct `F` as input.
-The struct `F` contains a pair of functions `gather` and `reduce` (isomorphic to *map* and *reduce*).
-The `gather` function computes a value (a user defined type) for each directional edge in the graph.
-The `reduce` function takes the value and performs a logical sum operation on the *accumulator*.
+**edgeMap** takes a user-defined struct *F* as input.
+The struct *F* contains a pair of functions *gather* and *reduce* (isomorphic to *map* and *reduce*).
+The *gather* function computes a value (a user defined type) for each directional edge in the graph.
+The *reduce*`* function takes the value and performs a logical sum operation on the *accumulator*.
 So the operator must be commutative and associative.

     struct F {
-        __device__ inline V gather(PR_Vertex srcValue, EdgeId outdegree) {
+        __device__ inline AccumValue gather(VertexValue srcValue, EdgeId outNeighbors) {
             // ...
         }
-        __device__ inline void reduce(float &accumulator, float accum) {
+        __device__ inline void reduce(AccumValue &accumulator, AccumValue accum) {
             //...
         }
     };

-### vertexMap
+### Vertex Scope

+Two functions **vertexMap** and **vertexFilter** are defined within the vertex scope.
+They are used to perform vertex-wise computation and mainly exploit the vertex-level parallelism.

-**vertexMap** performs computation based on the vertex state and the cached accumulator.
-It takes a struct `F` as input.
+**vertexMap** performs computation based on the vertex state and the former cached accumulator.
+It takes a functor *F* as input.
 The functor takes the accumulator as input updates the local vertex state.

-    struct PR_vertex_F {
+    struct F {
-        __device__ inline void operator() (PR_Vertex &v, float accum) {
+        __device__ inline void operator() (VertexValue &localVertex, AccumValue accum) {
             //...
         }
     }

-**vertexMap** has an alternative: **vertexFilter**.
-The only difference between them is that **vertexFilter** will filter out a subset of vertices.
+**vertexMap** has an variant: **vertexFilter**.
+The only difference between them is that **vertexFilter** filters out a subset of vertices in the graph.
 The filtered vertices can be further used in the edge phase.

-**vertexMap** and **vertexFilter** are used to perform vertex-wise computation and mainly exploit the vertex-level parallelism.

-Writing an graph application with Olive is just invoking the above three functions.
+Writing an graph application with Olive is just invoking these functions.
 The underlying runtime system deals with everything.

 ## Partition Strategy